 7/20 Confusion reigns when Mrs Pike reveals her news of a 'new arrival'.
 From March 1974.

-King Charles II samples Nell Gwynn's oranges, while Pa Glum's got a black eye.
-From 1958.
+King Charles II samples Nell Gwynn's oranges, while Pa Glum has got a black eye.

 1/6 Garden centre owners Pam and Gordon argue over how to grow old.